Neuffexx/better-bone-symmetry/README.md

 ## Details
+**NOTE**
-    This Addon was made specifically to be flexible to work with any naming convention, BUT requires it to be consistent.
+This Addon was made specifically to be flexible in working with any naming convention,
+BUT requires it to be consistent.

-    (i.e. Bones and Collections need to have the same suffix, to use Collection Symmetry)
+    i.e. Bones and Collections need to have the same suffix, to use Collection Symmetry

-    Though it is possible to copy data between bones that outside Prefix/Suffix selection, via the substring option.
+If no Collection is involved though, then it is possible to copy data between bones outside Prefix/Suffix conventions, via the substring option.

+    i.e.
+    ) Bones: 'MCH - Thumb_XX_tip.L', and 'MCH - Finger_XX_tip.L'
+    ) Source Namer: 'Thumb'
+    ) Target Namer: 'Finger'
+    ) Namver Convention: 'Substring'
-    (i.e. Source Namer: 'MCH - Thumb' | Target Namer: 'MCH - Finger', to copy Constraints: 'MCH - Thumb_01_tip' -> 'MCH - Finger_01_tip' etc.)
+    Copy's Constraints: 'MCH - Thumb_01_tip.L' -> 'MCH - Finger_01_tip.L'
+    For all 'Thumb_XX' and 'Finger_XX' bones selected (if Selected Bones enabled).

+    --- WARNING! ---
+    In such a usecase, where you want to copy data between bones of the same symmetry side, this can also copy the constarints .R bones, if they exist, not only .L bones.
+    Therefore it is recommended to do this before creating bones via Blender's Symmetrize, or use 'Selected Bones' option.

 ### Location:
-- View3D > Pose
+- View3D > Pose Mode > Pose
-- Pose Context Menu - W Hotkey (I use 27x keybinds, so it may be different for you)
+- Pose Context Menu - W Hotkey
+  (I use 27x keybinds, so it may be different for you)

 ### Options:
 ![image](https://github.com/user-attachments/assets/c395494d-7715-4f10-b8f7-314345213009)